The Sarn farmers

 Each farm has a small, well-insulated home, connected to water, electricity and drainage.

 According to planning regulations, these must remain "removeable" for the first 5 years.
-After that time, and provided the business is viable, permission for a permanent home will be sought.
+After that time, and provided the business is viable, permission for a permanent home will be automatically granted.

 Shared work facilities.